reduxjs/redux/docs/basics/Reducers.md

 }
 ```

 You could also give them different keys, or call functions differently.
-These two ways to write a combined reducer are completely equivalent:
+These two ways to write a combined reducer are equivalent:

 ```js
 const reducer = combineReducers({